victorvadmandjensen/redditScraper/README.md

 1. Navigate into the directory of the scraper on your computer in your IDE of choice (I use Visual Studio Code).
 2. You run the post_bot.py script, which generates an Excel file to get the top 1000 posts on a subreddit (which you can change in this script as well).
 3. You run the comment_bot.py script, which uses the Excel file for posts to scrape all comments related to the posts, saving this in a new Excel file.
-  a.
-NOTE: This will take a LONG time, ~15 minutes to fetch ~13,000 posts.
+  1. NOTE: This will take a LONG time, ~15 minutes to fetch ~13,000 posts.
 Be patient here!